tomasz90/auto-dca/README.md

 DCA - this is one of the simplest investment strategy in which an investor divides up the total amount to be invested across periodic purchases of a target asset in an effort to reduce the impact of volatility on the overall purchase.
 The term was coined by Benjamin Graham.

-Developed app helps to automate this strategy.
+Developed app helps to automate this strategy thanks to Gelato Network.
 User can specify his interval of investment, token that will be sold and token that will be bought.

 There are two ways to use this app: